toolleeo/cli-apps/README.md

 * [finch](http://www.pidgin.im/) - IM program supporting many protocols, including Yahoo!, AIM, IRC, or WLM; comes with the `Pidgin` project.
 * [irssi](http://www.irssi.org) - The most popular IRC client for the command-line; a flexible program, with many options and supporting many protocols.
+* [matterhorn](https://github.com/matterhorn-chat/matterhorn) - A terminal client for the Mattermost chat system.
 * [RainbowStream](http://www.rainbowstream.org/) - Twitter client for the terminal; allows almost all the operations that can be done from GUI and Web clients.
 * [ssh-chat](https://github.com/shazow/ssh-chat) - Custom SSH server written in Go.
 Instead of a shell, you get a chat prompt.
+* [tiny](https://github.com/osa1/tiny) - tiny is an IRC client written in Rust.
 * [WeeChat](http://weechat.org/) - A "fast, light and extensible chat client".

 ## <a name="conversion"></a>Conversion